 Hailuoto Causeway

 The plan is to build a causeway between Riutunkari in Oulu and Huikku on Hailuoto Island.
 The causeway will replace the current ferry service.
 The causeway will be approximately 8.4 kilometres long, and it will consist of a road running on top of an embankment and long bridges in Huikku and Riutunkari.
-The causeway will make Hailuoto more easily accessible nationally and regionally, enable better passenger and goods transport links to the island and local businesses, and widen the area where Hailuoto residents can look for work
+The causeway will make Hailuoto more easily accessible nationally and regionally, enable better passenger and goods transport links to the island and local businesses, and widen the commuter area for Hailuoto residents.

 A road bridge crossing a sea area and two windmills.